Autodesk Softimage

 Autodesk Softimage is a discontinued 3D computer graphics application, for producing 3D computer graphics, 3D modeling, and computer animation.
-Now owned by Autodesk and formerly titled Softimage XSI (stylized as Softimage|XSI), the software has been predominantly used in the film, video game, and advertising industries for creating computer generated characters, objects, and environments.
+Owned by Autodesk and formerly titled Softimage XSI (stylized as Softimage|XSI), the software was predominantly used in the film, video game, and advertising industries for creating computer generated characters, objects, and environments.

 Released in August 2000 as the successor to Softimage 3D, Softimage XSI was developed by its eponymous company, then a subsidiary of Avid Technology.
 On October 23, 2008, Autodesk acquired the Softimage brand and 3D animation assets from Avid for approximately $35 million, thereby ending Softimage Co. as a distinct entity.
 In February 2009, Softimage XSI was rebranded Autodesk Softimage.

 A free version of the software, called Softimage Mod Tool, was developed for the game modding community to create games using the Microsoft XNA toolset for PC and Xbox 360, or to create mods for games using Valve's Source engine, Epic Games's Unreal Engine and others.
 It was discontinued with the release of Softimage 2015.

 On March 4, 2014, it was announced that Autodesk Softimage would be discontinued after the release of the 2015 version, providing product support until April 30, 2016.